alt-prabhat/gradebook_analyser/README.md

 Enter student name and marks (0-100).

-Enter student name: Alice
+Enter student name: Prabhat Bhatia
-Enter Alice's mark (0-100):
+Enter Prabhat Bhatia's mark (0-100):
-95
+88
--> Added Alice with 95 marks.
+-> Added Prabhat Bhatia with 88 marks.

 Do you want to enter more names?
 [Y/N]: y
-Enter student name: Bob
+Enter student name: Suhani Yadav
-Enter Bob's mark (0-100):
+Enter Suhani Yadav's mark (0-100):
-82
+99
--> Added Bob with 82 marks.
+-> Added Suhani Yadav with 99 marks.

 Do you want to enter more names?
 [Y/N]: y
-Enter student name: Charlie
+Enter student name: Aayan Srivastwa
-Enter Charlie's mark (0-100):
+Enter Aayan Srivastwa's mark (0-100):
-78
+58
--> Added Charlie with 78 marks.
+-> Added Aayan Srivastwa with 58 marks.

 Do you want to enter more names?
 [Y/N]: y
-Enter student name: David
+Enter student name: Kumar Partha
-Enter David's mark (0-100):
+Enter Kumar Partha's mark (0-100):
-55
+72
--> Added David with 55 marks.
+-> Added Kumar Partha with 72 marks.

 Do you want to enter more names?
 [Y/N]: y
-Enter student name: Emily
+Enter student name: Aradhya Mathur
-Enter Emily's mark (0-100):
+Enter Aradhya Mathur's mark (0-100):
-32
+35
--> Added Emily with 32 marks.
+-> Added Aradhya Mathur with 35 marks.

 Do you want to enter more names?
 [Y/N]: n